-Trust Procurement will consider all requests to waive tendering and quotation requirements as set out in these Standing Orders and Standing Financial Instructions based upon both the information presented and appropriate research.
-Approval will be granted or declined in the first instance by Trust Procurement and the form will then be submitted to the Director of Finance.
-If either party declines the waiver request the Trust Procurement Officer will brief and advise the commissioning officer of the reason.

-Where it is decided that competitive tendering is not applicable and should be waived, the fact of the waiver and the reasons should be documented and recorded in an appropriate Trust record and reported to the Audit Committee on an annual basis
+- 7.7.5 Trust Procurement will consider all requests to waive tendering and quotation requirements as set out in these Standing Orders and Standing Financial Instructions based upon both the information presented and appropriate research.
+Approval will be granted or declined in the first instance by Trust Procurement and the form will then be submitted to the Executive Director of Finance.
+If either party declines the waiver request the Trust Procurement Officer will brief and advise the commissioning officer of the reason. - 7.7.6 Where it is decided that competitive tendering is not applicable and should be waived, the fact of the waiver and the reasons should be documented and recorded in an appropriate Trust record and reported to the Audit Committee on an annual basis

-7.5.4 Fair and Adequate Competition
+7.8 Fair and Adequate Competition

-Where the exceptions set out in SFI Nos.
-16.1 and 16.5.3 apply, the Trust shall ensure that invitations to tender are sent to a sufficient number of firms/individuals to provide fair and adequate competition as appropriate, and in no case less than two firms/individuals, having regard to their capacity to supply the goods or materials or to undertake the services or works required.
+7.8.1 Except where the exceptions set out in SFI No. 7.7 apply, the Trust shall ensure that invitations to tender are sent to a sufficient number of firms/individuals to provide fair and adequate competition as appropriate, and in no case less than three firms/individuals, having regard to their capacity to supply the goods or materials or to undertake the services or works required.

-7.5.5 List of Approved Firms
+7.9 List of Approved Firms

-The Trust shall ensure that the firms/individuals invited to tender (and where appropriate, quote) are among those on approved lists.
-Where in the opinion of the Director of Finance it is desirable to seek tenders from firms not on the approved lists, the reason shall be recorded in writing to the Chief Executive (see SFI 16.6.8 List of Approved Firms).
+7.9.1 The Trust shall ensure that the firms/individuals invited to tender (and where appropriate, quote) are among those on approved lists.
+Where in the opinion of the Executive Director of Finance it is desirable to seek tenders from firms not on the approved lists, the reason shall be recorded in writing to the Chief Executive (see SFI 7.20 List of Approved Firms).

-7.5.6 Building and Engineering Construction Works
+7.10 Building and Engineering Construction Works

-Competitive Tendering cannot be waived for building and engineering construction works and maintenance (other than in accordance with EU Regulations, Procure21 and Private Finance Initiatives) without Department of Health approval.
+7.10.1 Competitive Tendering cannot be waived for building and engineering construction works and maintenance (other than in accordance with GPA, Procure21+/ Procure22 and Private Finance Initiatives) without Department of Health and Social Care approval.

-7.5.7 Items which subsequently breach thresholds after original approval
+7.11 Items which subsequently breach thresholds after original approval

-Items estimated to be below the limits set in this Standing Financial Instruction for which formal tendering procedures are not used which subsequently prove to have a value above such limits shall be reported to the Chief Executive, and be recorded in an appropriate Trust record.
+7.11.1 Items estimated to be below the limits set in this Standing Financial Instruction for which formal tendering procedures are not used which subsequently prove to have a value above such limits shall be reported via a waiver to the Executive Director of Finance, and be recorded in an appropriate Trust record.

-7.6 Contracting/Tendering Procedure
+7.12 Contracting/Tendering Procedure

-Trust Procurement will support budget holders in sourcing and identifying potential suppliers.
-Sources of potential suppliers will include but not be limited to:

-- NHS or other Public Body Contractors - Respondents to Notices placed in the Official Journal of the European Union - Respondents to Notices placed in appropriate Journals - Those advised by Trust Officers based upon their operational and technical knowledge

-A pre-selection process will usually be undertaken including, where appropriate, indicative costing methodologies.
+- 7.12.1 Trust Procurement will support budget holders in sourcing and identifying potential suppliers.
+Sources of potential suppliers will include but not be limited to: - (a) Via posting on the Government website and per the Public Contracts Regulations 2015 contracts finder - (b) NHS or other Public Body Contractors - (c) Respondents to Notices placed on Find a Tender - (d) Respondents to Notices placed in appropriate Journals - (e) Those advised by Trust Officers based upon their operational and technical knowledge - 7.12.2 A pre-selection process will usually be undertaken including, where appropriate, indicative costing methodologies.

-In the case of hard copy paper tenders, a list of the suppliers invited to submit a Tender will be provided for the Director of Finance's office and include the tender reference and the closing date and time for receipt of tenders.

-Tender documents will be issued according to one of three methods:

-(1) Electronically via the Trust Tender Management (TM) system.
+- 7.12.3 In the case of hard copy paper tenders, a list of the suppliers invited to submit a tender will be provided for the Executive Director of Finance's office and include the tender reference and the closing date and time for receipt of tenders. - 7.12.4 Tender documents will be issued according to one of three methods the following method: - (a) Electronically via the Trust Tender Management (TM) system.